tywalch/electrodb/README.md

 ##### Attribute Getters and Setters
 Using `get` and `set` on an attribute can allow you to apply logic before and just after modifying or retrieving a field from DynamoDB.
 Both methods should be pure synchronous functions and may be invoked multiple times during one query.

-> Important Note: Using getters/setters on Facet Attributes is **not recommended** without considering the consequences of how that will impact your keys.
-When a Facet Attribute is supplied for a new record via a `put` or `create` operation, or is changed via a `patch` or `updated` operation, the Attribute's `set` callback will be invoked prior to formatting/building your record's keys.
+> Note: Using getters/setters on Facet Attributes is **not recommended** without considering the consequences of how that will impact your keys.
+When a Facet Attribute is supplied for a new record via a `put` or `create` operation, or is changed via a `patch` or `updated` operation, the Attribute's `set` callback will be invoked prior to formatting/building your record's keys on when creating or updating a record.

 ElectroDB invokes an Attribute's `get` method after an Item has been retrieved from DynamoDB, and if that field exists on the item.